 Weekly homework will be assigned, collected, and graded.
 I strongly suggest that you at least look at the problems and start thinking about them on the day they are assigned.
-The problems will not be unreasonably hard, but you may need some time to think about how to solve them, so do not delay the homework until the night before it is due.
+The problems will be reasonably hard, so you may need some time to think about how to solve them, and so do not delay the homework until the night before it is due.
 No late homework will be accepted without prior arrangement with me and a good cause.

 Please do not:

-- e-mail me scanned homework files, especially not as a large set of single-page scans.
+- e-mail me or the TAs scanned homework files, especially not as a large set of single-page scans.

 Neither of these forms of handing-in the homework will be accepted.

-In exceptional cases, such as if you happen to be out of town, and really need to hand-in the homework to me electronically, the only way I will accept it is the following: You scan the homework as one .pdf file, put it in the dropbox or some similar repository, and e-mail me an access link, so I can download it.
+In exceptional cases, such as if you happen to be out of town, and really need to hand-in the homework to us electronically, the only way it will be accepted is the following: You scan the homework as one .pdf file, put it in the dropbox or some similar repository, and e-mail me and both TAs an access link, so we can download it.